-Volunteer grants are the best way for your nonprofit organization to make the most of its volunteer programs.
+Volunteer grants are the best way for your nonprofit to make the most of its volunteer programs.

-Although volunteer programs are certainly valuable on their own (your nonprofit can calculate the monetary value of volunteer hours to tangibly measure this value), you are missing out on the full potential of your volunteer program if you aren’t applying for volunteer grants.
+Although volunteer programs are certainly valuable on their own (your nonprofit can calculate the monetary value of volunteer hours to measure this value), you are missing out on the full potential of your volunteer program if you aren’t applying for volunteer grants.

 Imagine if you could double the monetary value of your volunteer hours.
 Volunteer Match Grants allow volunteers to further the value they contribute to your organization when volunteering without putting in more time.
 The organizational impact is significant when you consider receiving both the work your volunteers did in addition to the monetary value of that work in donations from their employers.